munificent/craftinginterpreters/book/hash-tables.md

 be empty unless users start writing way bigger Lox programs than we've anticipated.

-Even though our variable keys cover the full 64 numeric range, we clearly don't need an array that that large.
+Even though our variable keys cover the full 64-bit numeric range, we clearly don't need an array that large.
 Instead, we'll allocate an array with enough capacity for the entries we need, but still some reasonable size.
 We map the full 64-bit keys down to that smaller range by taking the value modulo the size of the array.